just-another-downer/landgrid-support/_articles/parcel-data-faq.md

 The original County provided raw address data is always retained unaltered and included on the parcel record.

+**How do you determine the Loveland Building Count value (ll_bldg_count)?**

+We work with [Gateway Spatial](https://gatewayspatial.com/), a data firm that collects and curates building footprint data sets directly from counties in the US.
+They provide one of the most comprehensive, authoritative building footprint nationwide layers available.

+We then process that footprint data set with our parcel shapes data set to determine how many buildings are on the parcel.

+Combining two large data sets, each of which is a combination of a few thousand smaller data sets, to derive a value is always a challenge and we do our best to be as accurate as possible, but some things to keep in mind when working with the building count data:
+1. Each county determines what buildings to track in their GIS system.
+These are considered by the county to be the significant structures on the parcel.
+Some counties will include every structure regardless of size, some will only track houses and garages for example.
+1. Much like county parcel data, counties refresh footprint data on their own individual schedules, and less frequently than parcel data in our experience.
+We do not yet have a way to track the 'last_refresh' date of the building footprint data by county.

 ## API Access